The-AI-Alliance/open-trusted-data-initiative/docs/catalog/other_datasets.markdown

 ---
 layout: default
-title: Other Datasets
+title: Other Datasets and Data Initiatives
 nav_order: 500
 has_children: false
 parent: Dataset Catalog
 ---

-# Other Datasets
+# Other Datasets and Data Initiatives

 Many open datasets are not hosted at Hugging Face, so they are not yet part of our catalog.
 Other datasets that are hosted there aren't picked up by our catalog building process for various reasons, some of which are discussed in [About This Catalog]({{site.baseurl}}/catalog//).
 For example, Croissant metadata might not be available, licenses may be incorrectly defined or missing, or it may be required to manually request access to a dataset, even before you can see its Croissant metadata!

+In addition, other data initiatives are fostering the creation, maintenance, and cataloging of datasets for specific purposes, such as under-represented language families, domains and use cases, and areas of science.

-For now, here is a list of notable datasets that don't appear in the catalog pages, grouped into general topic areas.
+Here is a list of notable datasets and initiatives that don't appear in the catalog pages, grouped into general topic areas.
 See also the [Contributors]({{site.baseurl}}/catalog/contributors/) page.

 <details open markdown="block">
   <summary>